jaljo/articles/trello-history/trello-history.md

 problems with the authentication process.

 Speaking of which, please remember that once the auth token is obtained, Trello will save it **server-side**.
-If you're facing authentication problems or weird behavior, cleaning cookies or the cache browser side won't be of any help.
+So if you're facing authentication problems or weird behavior, cleaning cookies or the cache browser side won't be of any help.
 We almost went nuts because of this, until we found out there was a special button made to get rid of that token:

 ![](https://raw.githubusercontent.com/jaljo/articles/master/trello-history/images/reset-token.png)

-The second version was done during our last summer hackathon, and we are pretty proud of it.
-We didn't had the time to go for a better, more decoupled architecture, but it may be worth giving a try on an FRP implementation with React and Redux.
+The final version of the Power-up was done during our last summer hackathon, and we are pretty proud of it.
+We didn't had the time to go for a better, more decoupled architecture but it may be worth giving a try on an FRP implementation with React and Redux.
 We're also considering to releasing this power up to the Trello marketplace.

-If you want to give it a try, you can either:
+If you want to use it for your own Trello boards, you can either:
 - host the [Docker image of the project](https://cloud.docker.com/u/knplabs/repository/docker/knplabs/trello-history-powerup)
 - directly use [our hosted service](https://trello-history-powerup.s3.eu-west-3.amazonaws.com/index.html)